geerlingguy/drupal-pi/README.md

     4. Select the 'Advanced options' option and choose a good hostname (e.g. `my-pi`), and also set the 'memory split' to `16` MB, unless you're going to use the Pi with a GUI and need the video memory.
     5. Select the 'Finished' option to reboot the Pi.
   6. **If you have a wireless network adapter you need to set up**: Please see this guide: [Setting up a WiFi Adapter on a Raspberry Pi](http://www.midwesternmac.com/blogs/jeff-geerling/edimax-ew-7811un-tenda-w311mi-wifi-raspberry-pi).
-  7. Install Ansible:
-    1. Update the local apt cache: `sudo apt-get update`
-    2. Install pip and Python dev tools: `sudo apt-get install -y python-dev python-pip`
-    3. Install Ansible: `sudo pip install ansible`
+  7. Install Ansible via `pip`: `sudo apt-get update && sudo apt-get install -y python-dev python-pip && sudo pip install ansible`
   8. Test the Ansible installation: `ansible --version` (should output the Ansible version).

 *† If you plan on using your Pi as a headless Drupal server, you don't need all the extra software included with the default Raspbian image.
 I recommend instead using the latest version of the [Diet Raspbian](http://files.midwesternmac.com/#raspberry-pi-images) image, which is less than half the size of Raspbian.*